 The park is popular with fishermen who are often seen on site from dawn until dusk.
 There is a dock and boat launch to accommodate all types of river enthusiasts!
 In the winter, ice fishing is the sport of choice.
 However, as the name eludes to, there ARE falls beneath the surface!
 And the ice in the winter can be thinner beneath the bridge so the park is not open then.
 In other words, you have to know someone since the river borders on private land.

-Businesses in the area other than farming are geared towards health, wellness and outdoor activities.
+Businesses in the area are geared towards health, wellness and outdoor activities.